 When making the decision to invest in professional portraits, it can be difficult to compare photographers and to fully understand what you can expect once your decision is made.
-There are many different photographers and each has his or her own style with regard to the portraits they create and how they manage there relationships with clients throughout the process.
+There are many different photographers and each has his or her own style with regard to the portraits they create and how they manage their relationships with clients throughout the process.
 This is a good thing, because there is surely one to fit your needs and preferences.
-My goal in this blog post is explain the Laura Esposito Photography experience.
+My goal in this blog post is to explain the Laura Esposito Photography experience.
 You will find that the experience I create for you is based on my values and beliefs as an artist, a business woman, a fellow consumer, and a busy wife and mother.

 Every portrait session is unique because every person or family is unique, but there are some specific steps in the process that remain the same.
 One common goal is that we set out to create some beautiful portraits for you to treasure and to have fun in the process.
 I like to "keep it simple and make it fun."
 Let's start at the beginning of the process to see how we make it happen.